CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Array-Index---Symptom-8.md

 Try disabling any milestone or building unlocker mods you have, exit to desktop then restart game and see if that helps.

-Failing that, you would need to disable or unsubscribe Network Extensions 2 - there is a very specific process for doing that, see: [How to remove workshop networks](How to remove workshop networks)
+Failing that, you would need to disable or unsubscribe Network Extensions 2 - there is a very specific process for doing that, see: [](How to remove workshop networks)

 ## Fixed?